 - 36. Dioceses are also seeking to find new solutions to some of the Church's significant challenges. - Leicester has been funded for work into how to reach and develop leadership among BAME communities, there is Blackburn's work developing leadership in outer estates, and Salisbury and Winchester are experimenting with sustainable solutions for rural ministry. - 37.
-Other innovative approaches include the parish development work undertaken in the diocese of Coventry and Ebbsfleet parishes (based on developing eight essential qualities for church growth), and the church growth learning communities in London.
+Other innovative approaches include the parish development work undertaken in Coventry (based on developing eight essential qualities for church growth), and the Church growth learning communities in London.